geo-python/site/source/lessons/L1/motivation.rst

 1. Writing programs that are easy to understand and share
 2. Keeping a log of the changes you make to your programs
 3. Using programs that ensure your science is reproducible
-4. Producing simple, effective data visualizations that make your results easy to understand
+4. Producing simple, effective data visualizations that make your results accessible and easy to understand

 To help clarify our goals, consider the example below.